 It is also well cast and –and I say this as someone who grew up on a small island– really captures that small, island town feel of everyone knowing everyone.

-Chris Sheffield is doing good work here as Harry; the black sheep estranged from his family and most of the island.
-Once things start going south, it’s him that carries the film across the finish line.
+Chris Sheffield is doing good work here as Harry, the black sheep estranged from his family and most of the island.
+But, once things start going south, it’s him that carries the film across the finish line.

-But about that finish line, while I think the film is well-produced and acted, once the reveal of what is really going on happens I found it a little underwhelming.
-If you pay attention while you watch it you may be able to figure it out pretty early, too.
+But about that finish line, while I think the film is well-produced and acted, once the reveal of what is really going on happens, I found it a little underwhelming.
+But, if you pay attention while you watch it, you may be able to figure it out pretty early, too.